Kevinsebmat/CryptoTrack/README.md

 * Search functionality that uses hook to constantly refresh and search as letters are typed.

-* Information includes price, % price change, total market cap, and volume changes.
+* Information includes price, % price change, total market cap, volume and lows and highs for a given day.